 UNLV travels to Minnesota to open up their 2013 football season

 UNLV travels to Utah State to face Aggies

 UNLV vs. New Mexico - Sept.
 25, 2010

-Bobby Hauck, the winningest coach in Division One FCS, was hired as the 10th head coach in Rebel football history on Dec.
-23, 2009, and immediately charged with spreading an attitude of success and discipline throughout a program thirsting for prosperity.
+Bobby Hauck, who was the winningest coach in Division I FCS, was hired as the 10th head coach in Rebel football history on Dec.
+23, 2009.

 BOBBY HAUCK FILE